A Project of UKIVAS, the Vasculitis Rare Disease Group of the UK and Ireland.

 Adverse events are common during induction therapy, particularly infections, and patients should be monitored closely and have rapid access to the specialist centre, particularly in the event of fever.

 Patients on oral cyclophamide should have their full blood count monitored weekly, and cyclophosphamide should be discontinued if the total white count falls below 4 x 109/l, only restarting at a lower dose when the white count recovers.
 Patients on pulsed IV cyclophosphamide should have their leucocyte count checked between 7-10 days after each dose.
-If the wbc count falls below 4 x 109/l, cyclophosphamide should be discontinued and restarted at a lower dose once the count has recovered.
+If the WBC count falls below 4 x 109/l, cyclophosphamide should be discontinued and restarted at a lower dose once the count has recovered.

 The Birmingham Vasculitis Activity Score (BVAS) has been validated as a disease scoring tool for patients with systemic vasculitis.
 This can be helpful in monitoring a patient’s initial presentation, monitoring response to treatment and identifying remission and relapse.
+The electronic version of this scoring system is available here.

 In addition, the Vasculitis Damage Index has been validated to record damage accruing as a result of the disease and the treatment.
 Training is required to use these scoring systems accurately.
 This training can be accessed here.